slurmking/vmu-tools/README.md

 * Read and extract data from .VMS and  .VMI files
 * Generate icons from ICONDATA and VMS files
 * Generate VMI files from VMS
+* Read and manipulate VMU dumps files
+* Extract and upload savegames from VMU dump files

 ### Install
 ``` python